此網頁需要支援 JavaScript 才能正確運行,請先至你的瀏覽器設定中開啟 JavaScript。

 Over the past half a century, the powers of the European Parliament (EP) have continued to expand, and thus, the parliament has become an important aspect of Taiwan-EU relations.
 At present, the European Parliament supports a range of measures promoting friendly relations between Taiwan and the EU, including by facilitating exchanges and visits between the respective parliaments, supporting Taiwan’s meaningful participation in international organizations and enhancing Taiwan-EU economic and trade relations.

-On March 20, 2024, Taiwan’s Vice President-elect, Bi-Khim Hsiao was invited by heavyweight Members of mainstream political groups to visit the European Parliament and received record-high courtesy reception.
+On March 20, 2024, Taiwan’s Vice President-elect, Hsiao Bi-khim was invited by heavyweight Members of mainstream political groups to visit the European Parliament and received record-high courtesy reception.
 The First Vice-President of the European Parliament, Mr. Othmar Karas, on behalf of President Roberta Metsola, welcomed the guest at the main entrance with red carpet on the route.
 The two parties then posed for photos in front of a backboard decorated with Taiwan and EU flags.
-Vice President-elect Hsiao also exchanged views with members of the Foreign Affairs Committee and the European Parliament-Taiwan Friendship Group.
+Vice President-elect Hsiao also exchanged views with members of the Foreign Affairs Committee and the European-Taiwan Friendship Group.
 Many members of the European Parliament later expressed their welcome on social media and once again emphasized that Taiwan is an important partner and democratic ally for the EU, and the EU opposes any attempt by the PRC to change the current situation by force.

 Taiwan - EU Scientific and Research Cooperation